By Gerald A. Dinkel

 “It’s difficult for new hockey parents to jump right into hockey culture.
 I chuckle in the tyke dressing room watching moms (and dads) new to the sport trying to figure out how to put equipment on.
 I think parents new to the sport can be shocked by the intensity of it all.
 The commitment expected and required, the attitudes of parents who really want to win, the never-ending debate about ice time and ‘shortening the bench.’
 Those issues can start pretty early.

-Theresa is of course discussing Canadian Hockey Moms, a website and accompanying Facebook page that she created during the 2010 Winter Olympics.
+Theresa is of course discussing Canadian Hockey Moms, a website that she created during the 2010 Winter Olympics.
 Theresa was just entering her novice and tyke children into competitive hockey and quickly realized there was no solid resource to help hockey moms through all the aforementioned obstacles.

 “If I had questions, so must other moms, and it would be interesting to hear from them,” she says.